WebOfTrustInfo/rwot6-santabarbara/README.md

 ##  Topics & Advance Readings

+In advance of the design workshop, all participants produced a one-or-two page topic paper to be shared with the other attendees on either:

+* A specific problem that they wanted to solve with a web-of-trust solution, and why current solutions (PGP or CA-based PKI) can't address the problem?
+* A specific solution related to the web-of-trust that you'd like others to use or contribute to?

+This should be uploaded to [Topics & Advance Readings directory](topics-and-advance-readings).

-_This area will soon fill with your advanced readings!_
+_This area will soon fill with links to your advanced readings!_

 ## Other Readings of Interest